Enrolment Application Process

 - Second priority will be given to applicants who are siblings of former students

 - Third priority will be given to applicants who are children of former students

 - Fourth priority will be given to applicants who are children of Board employees

 - Fifth priority will be given to all other applicants.

 If there are more applicants in the second, third, fourth or fifth priority groups than there are places available, selection within that priority group will be made by a ballot conducted in accordance with instructions issued by the Secretary under Section 11G(1) of the Education Act 1989.

 Offers of Place

-We ask that all students who have been offered a place at Northcote College for 2023 accept or decline their place as soon as possible.
+We ask that all students who have been offered a place at Northcote College accept or decline their place as soon as possible.